-Its footprint includes more than 280 ARCO-licensed and -branded stations, along with the franchise for about 700 ampm convenience stores.
+BP has a significant presence in hundreds of California communities through gas stations and convenience stores.
+Its retail footprint includes more than 290 ARCO-licensed and -branded stations, along with the franchise for about 740 ampm convenience stores.

 * Vendor figures for the year ended December 31, 2016.
 BP jobs figures as of June 30, 2017.